VaanaCZ/LANVP/README.md

 - Car steering is more sensitive than it should be.
 - On very high FPS (100+), the chandelier in the case "The Quarter Moon Murders" can break.
 If you encounter this issue, temporarily disable the patch or lower your FPS limit to below 100.

+> [!WARNING]
+> Some cases or activities may still be unbeatable when playing with a high frame rate.
+If you encounter such an issue, disable the FPS unlock in the config file (lanvp.ini in the plugins directory of your game installation), restart the game, pass the current section, re-enable the FPS unlock in the config and restart the game again.

 ## Compiling